iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 If you are using a flight controller with the motor, generally you will calibrate the flight controller using the RC transmitter you are using to interface with the flight controller.
 The `Overview of Calibration Procedure`_ section above covers how you would move the throttle to run through the calibration process if your RC transmitter and flight controller are set up.
-But, if you want an easy way to test out calibration without the need for an RC transmitter or if you don't use one at all, you can use the Motor Test functionality of ArduCopter to run through calibration with just a flight controller, an IQ module, and some wires to connect to them.
+But, if you want an easy way to test out calibration without the need for an RC transmitter or if you don't use one at all, you can use the Motor Test functionality of ArduCopter to run through calibration with just a flight controller, a Vertiq module, and some wires to connect to them.

-First, follow the steps laid out in :ref:`hobby_fc_tutorial` for setting up your IQ module and Arducopter flight controller to communicate with each other using PWM.
+First, follow the steps laid out in :ref:`hobby_fc_tutorial` for setting up your Vertiq module and Arducopter flight controller to communicate with each other using PWM.
 Make sure to test that the flight controller can spin the module before proceeding.
 It is important to pay attention to the changing of the MOT_PWM_MIN and MOT_PWM_MAX parameters in the linked tutorial, as if the MOT_PWM_MAX is too low, it may fail to trigger the module to start calibration.
 For example, if MOT_PWM_MAX is 1950 us, the calibration process may be difficult to start.